Skip to content

 This is why we use the University of Tartu cache registry, https://registry.hpc.ut.ee, which pulls and caches images.
 If you run your container without specifying a registry, it will use the hub.docker.com one.
 As that has a maximum limit of 60 pulls per 4 hours for the whole University internal network, then it is unlikely that you will be able to pull anything.

-Instead of running your container with: docker run centos:latest, we recommend you specify our cache registry, https://registry.hpc.ut.ee hence, please do the following instead:
+So, instead of running your container with: docker run hello-world, we recommend you specify our cache registry, https://registry.hpc.ut.ee/mirror hence, please do the following instead:

 4. Running Docker containers